-26. Tonnage of ship how ascertained.

-The tonnage or burthen of every British ship, within the meaning of this Ordinance, shall be the tonnage set forth in the certificate of registry of such ship, and the tonnage or burthen of every other ship shall for the purposes of this Ordinance be ascertained in the same manner as the tonnage of British ship is ascertained.
+Tonnage of ship how ascertained.
+26. The tonnage or burthen of every British ship, within the meaning of this Ordinance, shall be the tonnage set forth in the certificate of registry of such ship, and the tonnage or burthen of every other ship shall for the purposes of this Ordinance be ascertained in the same manner as the tonnage of British ship is ascertained. ++See also section 38 of the Merchant Shipping Act.

-PART IV

-REGULATIONS INWARDS
+PART IV REGULATIONS INWARDS